Design history · Contemporary Japanese identity

 2007

 Identity for the National Art Center in Roppongi, Tokyo, designed in 2006 for the museum's establishment and carried through to its opening in January 2007.
-The logo uses calligraphic letterforms whose curves reference the undulating glass facade of the building, designed by architect Kisho Kurokawa, and the signage programme extends this visual rhythm throughout the galleries.
-In 2021 the museum mounted a major retrospective of Sato's career output, held from February to May of that year.
+The logomark is the kanji 新 ("new") rendered in bold geometric red strokes, whose visual rhythm references the undulating glass facade designed by architect Kisho Kurokawa.
+The signage programme extends this rhythm throughout the galleries.
+In 2021 the museum mounted the largest solo retrospective of Sato's career, running from February to April of that year.

 Influence & legacy